I am attempting what I call a double join. Let me describe what I'm trying to do, then we'll dive into the meat of it.

 }

-CREATE TABLE IF NOT EXISTS `test_charnames` (
+CREATE TABLE IF NOT EXISTS `test_charnames` (And now 'Matches'.
+YAML first.

 `id` int(11) NOT NULL AUTO_INCREMENT,